KirillFrolov/obsidian/English/You bought a football match ticket. However, you are unable to go. So you want to offer the ticket to your friend..md

 Hi Tom,

 I hope you're doing well.
-I'm writing to you because I'm currently looking for someone who could go football match this weekend instead of me and I think you will be interested.
+I'm writing to you because I'm currently looking for someone who could go to a football match this weekend instead of me, and I think you will be interested.

-The match is part of FIFA World Cup and will take a place at Central stadium.
+The match is part of the FIFA World Cup and will take place at Central Stadium.
 It's going to be an exciting game between Spain and Italy.
-Both teams are grate in this season, and the atmosphere at the stadium is sure be electric.
+Both teams are great in this season, and the atmosphere at the stadium is sure to be electric.

-However,  I've had a change of plans and can no linger  attend because important work obligation.
+However, I've had a change of plans and can no longer attend because of an important work obligation.
 It's disappointing, but I didn't want the ticket to go to waste, so I thought of you.

-The ticket is an e-ticket and I can email to you.
+The ticket is an e-ticket, and I can email it to you.
 If you're interested, let me know, and I'll make sure to get it to you in time for the match.

 I really hope you can make it and enjoy the game on my behalf!
 Let me know soon.

 Best wishes,
 Kirill